akmal4896/Amazon-clone/README.md

 Description:
-A full stack Amazon clone web app with login and checkout funtionalities on serverless framework.
+A full stack Amazon clone web app with login and checkout functionalities on serverless framework.
+Utilize Stripe for payment processing and login with firebase authentication.
+A ReactJS webapp with Cloud Functions and Firestore.

 Notes:
 1) Initialize ReactJS project.